ess-dmsc-dram/documents/policy/quality_plan.md

 controlled in git, publically available, and provide good documentation for setup and execution.

-## 7 Quality
+## 7 Philosophy

-Given the long timeline for ESS transition into operation, we must absolutely ensure that any software development is of a sustainable and maintainable quality that allows for a long software lifetime.
-That is, quality should not be sacrificed for short-term solutions or for adding new features.
+Final deliverable dates are on very large timescales as far as usual software projects are concerned.
+Given the long timeline for ESS transition into operation, we must ensure that any software development is of a sustainable and maintainable quality that allows for a long software lifetime.
+Quality and stability should not be sacrificed for short-term solutions or for hasty additions of new features.